WorkSource Columbia Basin - Benton and Franklin Counties

-Career Path Services provides adult, youth, and dislocated worker services to Benton and Franklin Counties at WorkSource Columbia Basin, 815 N. Kellogg St., Kennewick, WA.
-We asked the WIA Operations Manager, Kayci Loftus, a few questions about how the programs work:
+Career Path Services provides adult, youth, and dislocated worker services to Spokane, Benton, and Franklin Counties .
+We asked the WIA Operations Manager at WorkSource Columbia Basin, Kayci Loftus, a few questions about how the programs work:

-(1) Can you give us a brief overview of the programs you manage, and your role as the operations manager?
+(2) Can you give me a brief overview of your program or the team you manage?

-(2) What are some of the benefits to employers that hire people from your program?
+(3) What benefits are there to employers who hire from within your program(s)?

 (3) Who can benefit from your programs, and what are some of the specific requirements for each one?